 Sigmund Weis School of Business

 The Degree Programs.
-The Sigmund Weis School of Business offers the Bachelor of Science degree with majors in accounting, economics, business administration, finance, global management, luxury brand marketing and management, or marketing.
+The Sigmund Weis School of Business offers the Bachelor of Science degree with majors in accounting, economics, business data science, finance, international business, luxury brand marketing and management, management, and marketing.
 All majors in the Sigmund Weis School complete the university Central Curriculum courses, the business foundation courses and courses required for the major.
 Students who do not enter the university as majors in business may apply to transfer to the Sigmund Weis School from other majors within the university.
 For students transferring within the university, the requirements for consideration of admission to the Sigmund Weis School are good academic standing and approval of the appropriate department head.